 I equally avoid cutesy kittens, puppies, chickens and ducks.
 The latter two I’d rather eat than wear in any case.
 If you wear ‘anything owl’ what is it saying about you?
 Trust me, if it’s an applique owl on any form of knitwear it is not saying you’re wise.

 It must have been a particularly strenuous day in the agencies responsible for promoting this trend.
 Perhaps the cupcake vending machine had broken down and stifled creativity or the froth to coffee ratio from the cappuccino maker was just wrong.

 Whenever I think of owls, I always think of the opening shot of Fawlty Towers where someone had rearranged the letters of the hotel’s name on the sign-board.
 I think Farty Owls has to be my favourite.
 But you wouldn’t want them on a tea towel, now, would you?

 And if you really want to involve yourself with owls, why not make a donation to the RSPB?
-That’s what I call a wise investment.
+That’s a much wiser investment than owl brooches.

 *post contains affiliate links